timotoots/rtv/client/README.md

 # RPi Client

 * Takes image from webcam and streams to server.
+* Scans room with Sweep Lidar and sends measurements by MQTT.

-* Displays graphics by MQTT
+* Displays graphics controlled by MQTT.

 # Installation